john-cd/rust_howto/bk/drafts/FRAGMENTS.md

 ## `Cow` Alternatives {#cow-alternatives}

-While `Cow` is a great choice for optimizing memory usage when dealing with a mix of borrowed and owned data, there are alternatives.
+While [`Cow`](https://doc.rust-lang.org/std/borrow/enum.Cow.html)↗{{hi:std::borrow::Cow}} is a great choice for optimizing memory usage when dealing with a mix of borrowed and owned data, there are alternatives.

 Instead of e.g. `Cow<str>`, you can use: